Red Sox pitcher Chris Sale admits to acting ‘like an idiot’ during caught-on-camera outburst - NewsBreak

 Sale, who was pitching during a rehab stint with the Worcester Red Sox on Wednesday, was filmed ripping down and kicking items during a violent outburst in the clubhouse after he was taken out of the game in the fourth inning, MLB.com reported.

-The footage, which was shared on Twitter by WBTS and NECN reporter Alysha Palumbo, had been viewed over 4.5 million times by Friday morning.Raiders name first female Black team president in NFL history
+The footage, which was shared on Twitter by WBTS and NECN reporter Alysha Palumbo, had been viewed over 4.5 million times by Friday morning.FOX 44 to air Red Sox-Yankees this weekend

 Speaking to reporters on Thursday, Sale initially suggested that this type of behavior was somewhat acceptable for a professional baseball player.
 He also appeared to blame the fact that — as an athlete in the public eye — people sometimes film his actions.